capsule-org/awesome-capsule/README.md

 > Curated list of awesome [Para](https://www.getpara.com) open-source links and community examples

-Capsule is a simple web3 signing solution that enables you to build secure cross-application embedded wallets using social logins and passkeys.
+Para is a simple web3 signing solution that enables you to build secure cross-application embedded wallets using social logins and passkeys.

 ## Contents